eCitizen/SandBox/UniformLawLegalSciStudy/InitialAnalysis.md

 Computational Legal Science Resarch Study
 Lab Notes

-What is the name and purpose of the study?
+## What is the name and purpose of the study?

-Who is involved with the study?
+The "Proposed Uniform Law Study" uses instances of stated enacting statutes from NCCUSL for legal science analytics of cool groovy types.

-What is the data:
+## What is the Data?

- - instances of a state enacting one of those laws
+ - 6 Columns and 2,877 rows.
+The columns: State; Act Name; (Category Will be Added); Promulgated (date proposed by NCCUSL to states); Enacted (data that state enacted that law)

  - where did we get the data and who owns it and are there any restrictions on its use?

  - what format and structure is it in now?

  - what analysis has been/is being/could be done?

 What analysis has been done?
 What problems and prospects has have been revealed so far?